$K_{r,s}$ graph bootstrap percolation: Lower bound for percolation

-\begin{lem} Let $F(e)$ be an Witness-Set on the graph $G$, and edge $e$.
+\begin{lem} Let $F(e)$ be an Witness-Set for $e$ on the graph $G$.
 Let $L \in \mathbb{N}$.
-If $e(F(e)) \geq L$, then there exists an edge $f \in E\left({\langle G \rangle}_H\right)$ with \beq L \leq e(F(f)) \leq e(H) L \eeq in the same realization of the Witness-Set algorithm. \end{lem} \begin{proof}[Proof of Lemma \ref{sat439pmfeb}] Note that if we run the Witness-Set algorithm, then by \eqref{fri627feb} the number of edges in the Witness-Set for a new infected edge would be at most $e(H)$ multiple of the maximum size (by number of edge) Witness-Set over all already infected edges.
-Therefore one witness set satisfying \eqref{451pmfebsat} must be created in the process with $F(f) \subset F(e)$. \end{proof}
+If $e(F(e)) \geq L$, then there exists an edge $f \in E\left({\langle G \rangle}_H\right)$ with \beq L \leq e(F(f)) \leq e(H) L \eeq in the same realization of the Witness-Set algorithm. \end{lem} \begin{proof}[Proof of Lemma \ref{sat439pmfeb}] Firstly, if $e(F(e)) \leq e(H)L$ then we can take $f=e$, and we are done.
+Otherwise, consider an instance of the Witness-Set algorithm when $e_1,e_2,\ldots, e_l$ are already infected, and after that $f$ is next in line to be infected.
+Then by \eqref{fri627feb}